viraj-shah18/HousingSanDiego/backend/README.md

 All of the URLs for these endpoints can be found across the several ```urls.py``` files.

+There will be three types of endpoints for our three different collections in MongoDB: User, Property, and Collection.

 ## Endpoints for User collection

 Here, I detail all of our endpoints as well as provide the Python code I tested them with.